crosenbroas13/efile_tracking/README.md

 The script now adjusts its imports automatically so it runs correctly whether you call it as a module (`python -m src.main`) or as a file path.
 This makes it easier for non-CLI users to try the inventory without extra setup.

+If you paste an absolute path into `DEFAULT_DATA_ROOT`, make sure it keeps the leading slash (for example, `/Users/<you>/Documents`).
+If you accidentally drop that slash, the runner now notices and corrects it when the intended folder exists, so you do not end up scanning the wrong location.

 Behind the scenes, both the CLI and `main.py` rely on the shared `InventoryRunner` class.
 That runner bundles the path validation, scanning logic, and logging so you get identical results whether you are in a shell or inside the IDE.

 ## Project structure